filakhtov/gentoo-use-docs/app-editors/gedit.md

 This flag should be enabled if there is a need for spell-checking.

-### test
-This flag does nothing on later versions of gedit that use Meson build system.

 ### vala
 Prepare environment for the configure script to find an appropriate version of vala files.
 Pass the `-Dvapi=true` option to the meson build script.
 Provide an ability to use Gedit plugins written in Vala.